 E is for elf: Create some Christmas magic with Elf on the Shelf.
 A quick Google search will tell you all you need to know about this phenomenon.

-F is for fun: Amid the cooking, shopping and entertaining, set aside some quality time for each of your kids.
+F is for fun: Amid the cooking, shopping and entertaining, set aside some quality time for each of your kids these school holidays.
 Schedule an individual ‘date’ with each one and use that time to do something fun!

 G is for giving: Christmas is all about giving, and one of the most rewarding things to do is giving a gift to a child in need.
 Let your kids help you shop for the perfect gift.

 H is for homemade: There is something special about receiving a homemade gift, so why not let the kids spoil their grandma/favourite aunt/cousins with a homemade gift ?

 I is for invite: For an unforgettable school holiday party, invite your friends and ask them to bring dishes, games and decorations that represent their festive traditions and cultural heritage.
 Your kids are sure to love the diversity!